PaoloMazzon/Vulkan2D/README.md

  + Draw shapes/textures/3D models/arbitrary polygons to the screen or other textures
  + Fast, built with Vulkan 1.2 and doesn't require any device features (but it can make use of some)
  + Simple and fully-featured cameras, allowing for multiple concurrent cameras
- + Load custom shaders to replace the renderer's built-in ones and extra custom shaders
+ + Powerful and very simple shader interface

 Documentation
 =============